c0del1ar/archmux/README.md

 7. Run `bash set_gui.sh` for final setup.
 8. Last thing, don't forget to showing off to your socmed contacts as <sub>**I use Arch BTW**</sub>.

 See [this file](distro-config/INFO.md) for more information.

 ### Contributing

-Don't hesitate to contribute and support
+Don't hesitate to contribute and support by make pull request or write an issue :smile:.